 When you send an email invite from Groundwork, each player/parent receives an email with a private signup link just for them.
 They can only signup for that team and the payments that you've specified ahead of time.

-To send an email invite, you add the player to the team and provide the parent's email address.
+To send an email invite, you can add the player to the team and provide the parent's email address.
+See the following article on getting set up with players and the team payment schedule: Getting Started

 With link signup you share a link that is specific to your Groundwork account, but not to any particular team/program with your account.
 You can put this on your website, in an email, or wherever works for you.
 Parents follow the link and choose the team/program they want to signup for from a drop-down list.
 You can control what appears here by enabling/disabling link signup for specific teams.
 Checkout our full guide on link signup.